Does the Township allow fences?

 - Traffic and delivery of goods created by the home occupation cannot be greater than would normally be expected in a residential neighborhood.

 Refer to our Zoning Ordinance, Sec.42-4.43 for additional information and/or details.

-Do I need a permit to have a garage sale?
+Do I need a permit to have a garage or estate sale?

 No. However, we do have some general guidelines that we ask residents to follow: